YoursSto/yourssto.github.io/themes/new/content/posts/root-xmas-2025/index.md

 We know that we can control the command line (`argv[0]`) of processes which we create.

-On the one side, in option 1, this value is passed directly to `awk` as the program argument, which we can maybe exploit to achieve awk injection given by `awk <our_process_cmdline> <file>`.
+On the one side, in option 1, this value is passed directly to `awk` as the program argument (`awk <our_process_cmdline> <file>`), which we can maybe exploit to achieve an `awk` injection.
 Nevertheless, there is a very strict blacklist that blocks the following characters which are usually essential for meaningful `awk` programs : `* / ( { [ <space> - = s h`

 On the flip side, for the second option, injecting into `awk` would require influencing a process’s  `cgroup` path.
-This would mean either writing to `/proc` (which is not feasible, as `/proc` is a virtual filesystem) or modifying cgroups, which generally requires root privileges afaik.
+This would mean either writing to `/proc` or modifying cgroups, which generally requires root privileges or not feasible, afaik.
 Therefore, this approach is quite harder.

 Well, these are only first intuitions, let’s now dive into the actual exploitation.